hilaring/hilaring/README.md

 # Hi, I'm Oriol Hilari! 🙋🏼‍♂️

-I'm Front End Developer *(but also interestet in Back End*) currently focused on **React.js**, who is passionate about  developing web pages, ecommerce, digital marketing, UX/UI and SEO.

-> I'm currently based in Barcelona but I am open to projects from other parts of the world! 🌎
+I'm Front End Developer *(but also interestet in Back End*) currently focused on **React.js**, who is passionate about  developing web pages, ecommerce, digital marketing, UX/UI and SEO. <br>I'm currently based in Barcelona but I am open to projects from other parts of the world! 🌎

 ## Some other capabilities

-🧑🏻‍🤝‍🧑🏽 Customer management
+🧑🏻‍🤝‍🧑🏽 Customer management<br>

-💬 Good communication
+💬 Good communication<br>

 🤗 Create a good work environment

 ## Hobbies

-☕ Drink coffee
+☕ Drink coffee <br>

-🎮 Play FIFA, I'm really good ;)
+🎮 Play FIFA, I'm really good ;) <br>

 🎾 Training paddle

 ## Connect with me